westonruter/esv-text-audio-aligner/README.md

 The ESV Text and MP3 data downloaded by this script is subject to [copyright](http://www.crossway.org/rights-permissions/esv/):

  > The Holy Bible, English Standard Version copyright (c)2001 by Crossway Bibles, a
  > publishing ministry of Good News Publishers.
-Used by permission.
-All rights
+All rights reserved.
- > reserved.

 ESV API usage terms (see [full conditions](http://www.esvapi.org/#conditions)):